-Symptom severity related to urinary frequency, nocturia, weak urinary stream, hesitancy, intermittency, incomplete bladder emptying and urinary urgency are assessed.
+Symptom severity related to urinary frequency, nocturia, weak urinary stream, hesitancy, intermittency, incomplete bladder emptying and urinary urgency is assessed, as well as its effect on quality of life.
 On a scale of 0-35, mild symptoms exist with scores of 0-7, moderate symptoms with scores of 7-15 and severe symptoms with a score of >15.
 This index demonstrates predictive validity, reliability and internal consistency.
 There is some correlation between the objective and subjective measures in that the lower the peak urinary flow rate, the more severe the urinary symptoms and the larger the prostate.
 Using the AUA Symptom score and the information from the clinical evaluation, treatment options can be reviewed, as outlined in Figure 3.

 Importantly, there are several signs or symptoms that may coexist with voiding symptoms that can alter the treatment algorithm.
-If the patient has urinary retention, an acute condition in which urine is unable to be voluntarily voided, then immediate treatment with surgery may be indicated.
-A trial of Foley catheter or clean intermittent catherization and alpha blocker medication may avoid surgical treatment in the future in about 80% of cases in which retention coexists with LUTS.
-Recurrent urinary tract infections, persistent or recurrent gross hematuria, and bladder stones are also coexisting conditions that may necessitate surgical instead of medical treatment.
+If the patient has urinary retention, an acute condition in which urine is unable to be voluntarily voided, then immediate treatment is indicated, and may include surgical intervention.
+A trial of Foley catheter or clean intermittent catherization (CIC) and alpha blocker medication may avoid surgical treatment in the future in about 80% of cases in which urinary retention coexists with LUTS.
+Recurrent urinary tract infections, persistent or recurrent gross hematuria, and bladder stones are also coexisting conditions that may necessitate surgical rather than medical treatment.

 Figure 3.
 Diagnostic and treatment algorithm of BPH.

-The drugs terazosin, doxazosin, tamsulosin, and alfuzosin are also used to treat BPH.
-These drugs belong to the class known as alpha blockers, and all act by relaxing the smooth muscle of the prostate and bladder neck to improve urine flow and to reduce bladder outlet obstruction.
+Another class of drugs used for treating BPH is the alpha-1-adrenergic receptor blockers (alpha blockers), which act by relaxing the smooth muscle of the prostate and bladder neck to improve urine flow and reduce bladder outlet obstruction..
+This class includes terazosin, doxazosin, tamsulosin, and alfuzosin. .
 Terazosin and doxazosin were developed as blood pressure pills, but tamsulosin and alfuzosin were developed specifically to treat BPH.
-There is excellent clinical trial data that shows that finasteride and doxazosin together is more effective than using either drug alone to relieve symptoms and prevent BPH progression.
+There is excellent clinical trial data that shows that combination therapy with a 5-ARI and an alpha blocker (finasteride and doxazosin) together is more effective than using either drug alone to relieve symptoms and prevent BPH progression.
 The dual-drug regimen reduced the risk of BPH progression by 67 percent, compared with 39 percent for doxazosin alone and 34 percent for finasteride alone.

 Conventional Surgical Therapy